Imagine if Pablo, Keisha, Pete, Tony, and the rest of the Backyard Baseball kids ended up playing in the Majors when they grew up...

 Mikey Thomas, DH

 There’s only one place on the field that Mikey Thomas excels; the batter’s box.
 He can’t run, he can’t really field, and his arm is middling at best.
 But at the dish, there are few hitters who can do more damage than the diminutive powerhouse that is Mikey Thomas.
-You’d probably have to hide him at 1B or one of the corner outfield positions during interleague play, just to keep his bat in the lineup.
+You’d probably have to hide him at 1B or one of the corner outfield spots when he's not DH-ing.
 He’s gonna boot a ball or two in any given game, but the inevitable three-run jack he hits will make up for it.

 Tony Delvecchio, RF